Minyoung-Kim1110/OpenMP/README.md

 # OpenMP

 Open Multi-Processing is an API for shared memory multi-processing.
 In this project, you can test basic functions of OpenMP in C.
+In 2022 Spring Science Parallel Computing Class.
 # How to work

 First, on your local folder clone the codes.